-Valuation of promised retirement benefits and unfunded deficit (Note 12)
+Valuation of promised retirement benefits and unfunded deficit (Note Note 12)

-In 1999 the Minister directed annual valuations to be carried out in accordance with Section 94 of the Government Superannuation Fund Act 1956.
+In 1999, the Minister directed annual valuations to be carried out in accordance with Section 94 of the Government Superannuation Fund Act 1956.

-On 13 August 2021, as disclosed in Note 12 of the financial statements, the Fund obtained an actuarial valuation as at 30 June 2021 which estimated the gross promised retirement benefit at \$12,361 million and a vested benefit shortfall of \$7,270 million.
-The unfunded deficit at 30 June 2021 amounted to \$7,143 million.
+As disclosed in Note 12 of the financial statements, the Fund obtained an actuarial valuation as at 30 June 2022 which estimated the gross promised retirement benefit at \$12,259 million and a vested benefis shortfall of \$7,462 million.
+As disclosed in the Statement of Changes in deficit, the unfunded deficit at 30 June 2022 amounted to \$7,297 million.